 — The Feathered Pipe Scholarship Fund: This fund assists those who have the intention and heart but may not have the financial ability to afford participating in a Feathered Pipe retreat.
 We believe the best way to create the sustainable and cooperative communities we dream of starts with the individual.
 The scholarship fund goes right to the heart of our philosophy and mission.

 — The 5th United Nations World Conference on Women (5WCW): India Supera, the founder and visionary of the Feathered Pipe, never accepted the societal notions of gender separation when it comes to opportunity and forging one’s own path.
 India took part in a conference at United Nations in the spring of 2011 in which women leaders from around the world including Chilean President Dr. Michelle Blachelet, the first executive director of the United Nations Entity for Gender Equality and the Empowerment of Women, planned for a potential 5th United Nations World Conference on Women to address the current state of women and children throughout the world.
-Along with Dr. Jean Shinoda Bolen, well-known social activist and author of 13 influential books including her most recent, Artemis: The Indominatable Spirit in Everywoman, India is actively advocating for 5th World Conference on Women.
+Dr. Jean Shinoda Bolen, well-known social activist and author of 13 influential books including her most recent, Artemis: The Indominatable Spirit in Everywoman, actively continues advocating for 5th World Conference on Women.

 Your Ongoing Support is Essential